NewForester/github-trials/rename-remote.md

 So, how to change the name of the remote repository from 'origin' to 'github' without changing the URL ?

-This will need _get remote_ but also the defaults set by _git push -u_ will need changing.
+This will need `git remote` but also the defaults set by `git push -u` will need changing.
 Hmm ..

 ---

-Changing the  _git push -u_ parameters looking like being a little tricky.
+Changing the  `git push -u` parameters looking like being a little tricky.

-First up, I could not find again any of the _git push_ descriptions I've read recently somewhere in the on-line documentation.
+First up, I could not find again any of the `git push` descriptions I've read recently somewhere in the on-line documentation.
 Par for the course.

-So try _git push --help_ and look for the description of the _-u_ flag.
+So try `git push --help` and look for the description of the `-u` flag.
-That refers to _git config --help_.
+That refers to `git config --help`.
 Good.

-There are three _git config_ levels:
+There are three `git config` levels:
   * --system - appears to be absent on my system (can't find an empty file)
   * --global - (aka user local), no, not in there but I didn't expect it would be
   * --local - (aka repository local), which is where I would expect it to be

-There is no _git config --local --list_ but there is _git config --local --edit_, which in this case is not convenient.
+There is no `git config --local --list` but there is `git config --local --edit`, which in this case is not convenient.

 Instead:
 ```